rbmanez/Prosper-IT-Consulting-Internship/README.md

 ### Python Live Project Sprint 4
 #### Project Overview
 The Space Bar is an interactive Django based site for researching things about space.
 It uses APIs from NASA and other sources, web scraping from sites like Wikipedia, and packages like BeautifulSoup, Pandas, Selenium, and more.

-## Featured User Stories
-Below are some featured user stories I completed during the entire 8 week, 4 sprint process to conveniently see here.
-To see all of the user stories I completed please see the section above, [The Four Live Project Sprints](#the-four-live-project-sprints), and its sub heading links.

-For each user story, I answer the following questions:
-1. What is the issue?
-2. Why is this an issue?
-(If applicable)
-3. How is the issue resolved?
-4. What is the end result?

-- ### User Story 1

-- ### User Story 2

-- ### User Story 3

-- ### User Story 4